 You’ll also need to schedule a lease-end inspection.
 There may be some variation in this process, depending on the lessor, but this will typically be 60 to 90 days before your lease’s end and will determine if you need to make any repairs to your vehicle before returning it.

 You should also take care of any repairs or maintenance you may need, like windshield repair or new tires.
-It’s also worth checking to ensure that you’ve got everything that came with the car, including both sets of keys, all floor mats, a spare tire or charging equipment.
+It’s also worth checking to ensure that you have everything that came with the car, including both sets of keys, all floor mats, a spare tire or charging equipment.

-Many manufacturers have online leasing checklists that detail your return timeline and what’s involved in the vehicle inspection, including what is considered normal versus excessive wear and tear.
+Many manufacturers have online leasing checklists that detail your return timeline and what’s involved in the vehicle inspection, including what’s considered normal versus excessive wear and tear.

 If you’re thinking about buying out your lease, two to three months before your lease’s end is a good time to talk to your lessor about that process.